 Are Citronella Dog Collars Humane?

 While there’s no doubt citronella dog collars are more humane than electric shock collars, we should still consider the psychological impact of the spray collar on your dog.
 There have even been instances reported where the spray collar’s microphone sensitivity was such that it would pick up other dogs barking.
 The problem here is obvious: Your dog could be punished with a spray of citronella despite having done nothing.
 Even more problematic, however, are the psychological implications of such punishment.
 After all, barking is a natural reaction for any dog, and can often be a way for dogs to protect their owners.
 It would be terribly ironic if, for example, your dog was about to save you from a burglar, but because of repeated citronella sprays to her face, she would do nothing to alarm you of the intruder.
 That example aside, we feel it is simply wrong to impede or constrain such a natural function.
 We feel that as the dog’s owner it is your responsibility to train and take are of your dog.
-(For training alternatives to any sort of anti-bark collar, head over to our “Dog Training Advice” article.)
+(For other dog training tips, head over to our “Dog Training Advice” article.)
 After all, barking is part of what you signed up for.
 Now you have a living being, a life, on your hands that deserves just as much care and nurturing as if it were your own child.

 Best Citronella Barking Collar